How does Help to Buy work?

 Interest rates on Help to Buy ISAs are generally higher than those on Cash ISAs, which can make them an attractive option for would-be homeowners.

-The real benefit of this account though is that when you come to buy your property, the government will throw in a top-up to the tune of 25% of the amount saved – a significant amount.
+The real benefit of this, though, is that when you come to buy your property, the government will throw in a top-up to the tune of 25% of the amount saved – a significant amount.

-Your solicitor must apply for this bonus on your behalf when you buy.
-Currently the minimum amount that can be claimed is £400 – so you need to have saved at least £1,600 first.
-The maximum that can be claimed is £3,200 – but you can still deposit additional money in the account to take advantage of the interest rate.
+A conveyancing solicitor must apply for this bonus on your behalf when you buy.
+Currently, the minimum amount that can be claimed is £400, so you need to have saved at least £1,600 first.
+The maximum that can be claimed is £3,200, but you can still deposit additional money in the account to take advantage of the interest rate.

 From April 2017 you’ll be able to convert your Help to Buy ISA into a Lifetime ISA, which can be used to save for property or retirement.
 This new kind of account will have no limit on the amount you can deposit each month or on the government bonus available.